 Carl Bildt is a CIGI distinguished fellow, effective December 2014.
 A renowned diplomat, he served as prime minister of Sweden from 1991 to 1994, and foreign minister from 2006 to 2014.
 Carl currently serves as Chair of the Global Commission on Internet Governance, a joint initiative between CIGI and Chatham House.

-Eileen Donahoe is a distinguished fellow at the Centre for International Governance Innovation where she focuses on Internet governance, global digital policy, international human rights and cybersecurity.
-Previously, she served as the first US Ambassador to the United Nations Human Rights Council in Geneva.
+Eileen Donahoe is a distinguished fellow at CIGI, where she contributes expertise on internet governance, global digital policy, international human rights and cyber security.